12 Important Tips for Hanging Outdoor Christmas Lights

-man hanging Christmas lights on house eaves
+man wearing skull cap on ladder hanging icicle Christmas lights on gutters

 Whether you’re a Christmas decoration newbie who has decided this is the season to deck the halls, or a pro with many years of Christmas light installation under your tool belt, consider the following do’s and don’ts for hanging Christmas lights.

-DO have a plan – maybe even a theme! – for your Christmas lights display.
-The best holiday light displays are carefully plotted and executed, not set up haphazardly.
-Assess what you’d like to do, what you have time to do and what you have the budget to accomplish.
+DO have a plan, if not a theme, for your Christmas lights display.
+The best holiday light displays are carefully designed and executed, not randomly set up.
+Consider what you’d like to do, what you have time to do and what you have the budget to accomplish.

 DO take a picture of your home, both at night and during the day, before you decorate.
 Use the nighttime photo to identify areas to add lights, especially dark spots that are begging for attention.
 Print out the daylight photo (or make a rough sketch) and draw in where you want the lights and decorations to go.
-Draw as many plans as necessary until you find a design you like!
+Draw as many plans as you need until you find a design you like!

-DO evaluate what outdoor Christmas decorations you already own and consider any additional lights, decorations and supplies you will need.
+DO identify what outdoor Christmas decorations you already own and consider any additional lights, decorations and supplies you will need.
 You’ll also want to measure where your outdoor Christmas lights will hang, to make sure you have enough light strings.
 The most successful decorators know how many lights they need, where they’ll hang and if they need connectors and extension cords.

 DO gather your supplies together, including tools, ladders, extension cords, gutter clips, zip ties and tie-down stakes.
 Find a protected place, like a garage or porch, to untangle lights and lay them out neatly so they’re easily accessible when you need them.

 DO conduct a maintenance check on lights, cords and other electrical equipment.
 Plug in all light strings to make sure they work.
 Troubleshoot and fix malfunctioning light strings.
-Replace any broken or burned out bulbs, worn cords and old light strands that aren’t in good condition.
-Also make sure your extension cords, surge protectors, power stakes, timers, etc. are in good working order.
+Replace any broken or burned-out bulbs, worn cords and old light strands that aren’t in good condition.
+Also, make sure your extension cords, surge protectors, power stakes, timers, etc. are in good working order.

 How Not to Hang Christmas Lights